AlexandreDdaCosta/olympus/README.md

 ### olympus-static

 Image files.
-While not of a sensitive nature, these files were separated from the olympus repository because they are not code and therefore not considered particularly interesting for distribution.
+While not of a sensitive nature, these files were separated from the olympus repository because they are not code and are therefore not considered particularly interesting for distribution.

 ### [olympus-blog](https://github.com/AlexandreDdaCosta/olympus-blog)
 ### [olympus-viewer](https://github.com/AlexandreDdaCosta/olympus-viewer)